tschf/atom-build-oracle/README.md

 ![](https://cloud.githubusercontent.com/assets/1747643/11413140/e4b75b26-9439-11e5-86f5-7bb7dcb19b39.png)

 Once installed, you will want to access the settings and set the relevant path for your SQL interpreter.
 That will be either SQLcl or SQL*Plus.
-For me, I have `sqlplus` in my `path` - so no change is necessary.
+For me, I have `sqlplus` in my `path` so no change is necessary (there is an issue where PATH may not be correctly set in Atom, in that case you should set the full path of `sqlplus`).
 If I wanted to point it to the binary for `SQLcl`, which isn't in my `path`, I would set the configuration to `/opt/sqlcl/bin/sql`.

 ![](https://cloud.githubusercontent.com/assets/1747643/11413201/79fcaa10-943a-11e5-881f-1715ef163e29.png)